jongmin-won/cubrid-manual/ko/sql/query/show.rst

       Grants for USER1
     ======================
-      'GRANT INSERT, SELECT ON testgrant TO USER1'
+      'GRANT INSERT, SELECT ON DBA.testgrant TO USER1'

 .. _show-create-table-statement: